mslawsky/airline-customer-satisfaction-prediction/README.md

 - **Recall**: 93.55%
 - **F1 Score**: 94.47%

-The decision tree model's confusion matrix shows excellent classification performance:
+### Random Forest Model
+- **Accuracy**: 95.28%
+- **Precision**: 96.13%
+- **Recall**: 94.89%
+- **F1 Score**: 95.50%

+The confusion matrices show excellent classification performance, with the random forest model offering slight improvements over the decision tree due to its ensemble approach.

 ![Confusion Matrix](confusion-matrix.png)

-The significantly higher performance of the decision tree model suggests that customer satisfaction involves non-linear relationships and interaction effects between variables.
+The higher performance of both tree-based models suggests that customer satisfaction involves non-linear relationships and interaction effects between variables that the logistic regression model cannot fully capture.

+### Data Leakage Identification & Resolution

+During our random forest implementation, we identified and addressed a critical data leakage issue:

+- **The Issue**: One-hot encoding created two binary columns from our target variable: `satisfaction_satisfied` (our target) and `satisfaction_dissatisfied` (its inverse).
+Including the latter in our feature set created data leakage.

+- **The Impact**: Initially, this resulted in artificially perfect model performance metrics (all 1.0000), as the model was effectively using the target variable to predict itself.

+- **The Solution**: We explicitly removed both satisfaction-related columns from the feature set and used only `satisfaction_satisfied` as our target, ensuring honest model evaluation.

+This experience highlights the importance of careful feature selection and the potential pitfalls of automated preprocessing in machine learning workflows.

 ---